 Today, we need to be more conscientious about how we handle our waste and the proper disposal of all waste.
 Biodegradable poop bags are a great way to alleviate some of the stress we are putting on our environment and to reduce the amount of waste we generate.

 Biodegradable poop bags are important for the environment.
 As mentioned previously, the word biodegradable has two meanings: one, it means that something is capable of becoming part of the food chain.
 Two, it means that it is capable of being broken down by natural means.
 To put it another way, biodegradable poop Bags can break down in the environment and will not harm the soil and other animals.
 Since the advent of disposable biodegradable poop Bags, people have been able to dispose of their waste in a way that is not harmful to themselves or the environment.
-It is important that we use biodegradable poop Bags because we need to protect the environment.
+We must use biodegradable poop Bags because we need to protect the environment.

 Which Biodegradable Poop Bags Are Best?